List of T-ara live performances

-South Korean girl group T-ara has held five tours since its debut in 2009, four of which were in Japan.
-T-ara's X'mas Premium Live was a 3-day tour promoting the group's first and second Japanese singles "Bo Peep Bo Peep (JPN ver.)" and "Ya Ya Ya (JPN ver.)", respectively.
+South Korean girl group T-ara has held six tours since its debut in 2009, five of which were in Japan.
+X'mas Premium Live was a three-day promotional mini-live tour promoting the group's first and second Japanese singles, "Bo Peep Bo Peep" and "Yayaya".
 The Osaka concert was recorded and later released on the Diamond Edition of T-ara's first Japanese album Jewelry Box.
+The success of Jewelry Box allowed the group to embark on their first Japan tour, with the final show of the tour marking T-ara as the first South Korean girl group to ever perform at Nippon Budokan with over 20,000 attendees.
+They would later return to Nippon Budokan on their second Japanese tour in support of their second Japanese album Treasure Box.
 The T-ara Great China Tour kicked off in Shanghai in December 2014 and concluded in the same city in September 2016.
 The tour marked T-ara's first concerts in Hefei and Nanjing.